kmaaallen/unicorn-attractor-milestone/README.md

 The unicorn image used as the logo in the navigation came from Pixabay and can be viewed [here](https://pixabay.com/illustrations/unicorn-galaxy-unicorn-galaxy-star-2007266/)

 ## Acknowledgements
-Thank you as always to the Code Institute team and many contributors on Slack.
+Thank you as always to the Code Institute team and many contributors on Slack who more often than not had already answered my questions somewhere!